Janek Rubeš

-Janek (Jan) Rubeš (born December 24th, 1987) is a Czech reporter, documentarist, vlogger and director.
-He is mainly known for the YouTube channel Honest Guide, which he runs with his friend and cameraman Honza Mikulka.
+Janek (Jan) Rubeš (born 24 December 1987) is a Czech reporter, documentarist, vlogger, tour guide and director.
+He is mainly known for the YouTube channel Honest Guide, which he runs with his cameraman Honza Mikulka.
 The channel provides tips for tourists, including tips on how to avoid tourist traps and scams in many cities, mainly Prague.

 In 2016 the Czech edition of Forbes featured Rubeš in their 30 under 30 list: 30 of the most talented Czechs under 30 years old.
-In 2019, he won the Novinářská křepelka (Journalist Quail, awarded to young journalists under the Cena Karla Havlíčka Borovského award of Karel Havlíček Borovský) for his investigative and brave journalism.
+In 2019, he won the Novinářská křepelka (Journalist Quail), awarded to young journalists under the Cena Karla Havlíčka Borovského award of Karel Havlíček Borovský for his investigative and brave journalism.
 The British newspaper The Independent named him and Honza Mikulka "the patron saints of Prague tourism".

-Early life
+Personal life and education

-Rubeš studied at The Film Academy of Miroslav Ondricek in Písek and also at Tomáš Baťa University in Zlín.
+Rubeš studied at The Film Academy of Miroslav Ondricek in Písek and Tomáš Baťa University in Zlín.
 His father, Jan Rubeš, is known for his work in television production.
 His parents are divorced.

 Career

 In 2006, Rubeš filmed viral videos as part of a duo called Noisebrothers with Jindra Malík.
-Since 2006, he has been engaged with Czech internet television Stream.cz, for which he has created a number of successful programs over the years, including How to Do It, NBN, Life in Luxury, City of Scams?, or Prague vs. Crooks.
-In Prague vs. Crooks (2015), he documented Prague as a city of organized crime.
-For example, he captured taxi drivers scamming tourists – charging them many times the normal price.
-He was also a cameraman for a series about architecture Gebrian versus or Jídlo s.r.o.
+The same year, he joined the Czech internet television channel Stream.cz, for which he created a number of successful programs, including How to Do It, NBN, Life in Luxury, City of Scams?, and Prague vs. Crooks.
+In Prague vs. Crooks (2015), he documented organized crime in Prague.
+For example, he captured taxi drivers scamming tourists by charging them many times the normal price.
+He was also a cameraman for the architecture series Gebrian versus and Jídlo s.r.o..

 In 2018, he left Stream.cz and joined the newly emerging Czech news channel Seznam Zprávy, which is under ownership of the Czech internet portal and company Seznam.cz.
-Between 2018 and 2019, he hosted the talkshow V Centru (translated as In The Centre) which he was the author of.
+Between 2018 and 2019, he hosted the talkshow V centru (In The Centre), of which he was the writer.